LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

   - ``balance_average``  -     type: ``integer``    default: ``0``

+  - ``b2mndr_cdf_default``  -     type: ``integer``    default: ``0``

     If tallies\_netcdf.ne.0, the file 'b2tallies.nc' is created, which contains the regional tallies in CDF format.
 If b2mndr\_stim.lt.0, data from the current run is appended to the existing b2tallies.nc file, otherwise the file is overwritten.
+    If b2mndt\_av\_ntim\_batch.gt.0, the file 'b2batch.nc' is created, which contains the batch averages of the tallies.
     If b2wall\_netcdf.ne.0, the file 'b2wall.nc' is created, which contains the wall tallies in CDF format [written every b2wall\_netcdf main calls].
 If b2mndr\_stim.lt.0, data from the current run is appended to the existing b2wall.nc file, otherwise the file is overwritten.
     If balance\_netcdf.ne.0, the file 'balance.nc' is created, which contains all of the arrays required by the balance post-processing routines, in CDF format.
     If balance\_average.ne.0, the balance arrays are averaged over all b2mndr\_ntim timesteps.
+    The NetCDF files are written using the format selected by means of the b2mndr\_cdf\_default switch.
+The possible formats are:
+    0: local NetCDF library default
+    1: NetCDF classic format
+    2: 64 bit format
+    3: NetCDF4 format
+    4: NetCDF4 classic format
+    5: 64 bit data format.
+    Format availability depends on local NetCDF library implementation.

 .. index::
    single: b2stbr_*_netcdf; tallies_netcdf
    single: b2stbr_*_netcdf; b2stbr_b2wall_netcdf
    single: b2stbr_*_netcdf; balance_netcdf
    single: b2stbr_*_netcdf; balance_average
+   single: b2stbr_*_netcdf; b2mndr_cdf_default

 .. index:: ank_tracing